JennyJohnson78/school_district_analysis/README.md

 - **How does replacing the ninth-grade scores affect the following:**
   - Math and reading scores by grade:

-    Because all of the grades are set to NaN, they are equivalent to failing.
-The number of students at Thomas High School with a math grade dropped from 1635 to 1174.
-The           percentage passing score is greatly reduced.
+    The 9th grade math and reading scores for Thomas High School now reflect as NaN.
+The students with reading and math grades from Thomas High School went from 1635 to 1174.

   - Scores by school spending:

-    Thomas High School is still in the spending bucket/ range of $616-$645.
-They will still receive the same amount of money per student.
+    These numbers stay almost exactly the same even though the 9th graders are removed from the analysis.
+Thomas High School is still in the spending bin $616-645$ per student.

   - Scores by school size:

-    Thomas High School is still in the medium school size bucket/range of 1,000 to 2,000.
-The size of the student body did not change.
+    The overall passing percentage does not change.

   - Scores by type:

     Thomas High School is a charter school.
-The scores for charter schools did not change.
+The scores for charter schools is not affected by excluding the 9th grade math and reading scores from THS.

+## Summary
+Four major changes in the revamped school district analysis are reflected in the average math & reading scores, the percentage passing math and reading, the overall passing scores and the district and school summaries.
+Funding has not changed, but more oversight and policies regarding accuracy in academic reporting should be implemented.